jerlinn/SyncART/CoachDemo.md

 ⭐ Rise and shine Emma!
 Oh my God, it's a perfect 55° morning in San Francisco - literally ideal running weather!

 You're gonna love this: The Presidio trails are looking absolutely gorgeous today.
 Remember when you could barely finish 3 miles?
-Now you're crushing 8-mile runs like it's no big deal!
-That's some serious level-up energy right there!
+Now you're crushing 8-mile runs like it's no big deal.
+That's some serious level-up energy right there.

-Fun science fact of the day: Your muscles actually love these cool morning temps - it's like getting a natural performance boost!
+Fun science fact of the day: Your muscles actually love these cool morning temps - it's like getting a natural performance boost.
 Just don't forget your fuel stops every 30 mins (I know, I know, I sound like such a coach right now).

 Pro tip: Those hills you've been training on?
 They're basically your secret weapon for race day.
 Trust me, you're going to thank yourself when you're zooming past everyone else!